TurboGears/tg2docs/docs/main/QuickStart.rst

 .. todo:: laurin added and modified a few things.   please review my changes
    most of it had to do with expected output from setup.py and setup-app
 .. todo:: is there a better way to format manager/managepass, perhaps putting it on two separate lines?
+Hmmm...  two separate lines now, but I had to remove the "note".
 .. todo:: since we mention port, should we also mention changing host to 0.0.0.0 for serving to all network interfaces, not just localhost?
    probably overkill here.    but maybe add somewhere else...
-.. todo:: ideally in a helloworld application, it seems we should write "helloworld" somewhere...   maybe I'm a traditionalist
 .. todo:: ideally, I'd like to see an expansion of the "explore a quickstarted application".
 I think knowing how an application is laid out, gets initialized, starts up, and how some of the basic pieces fit together